 timely fashion.
 If critical issues for a particular implementation exist at the

 time of a major release, support for that Ruby version may be dropped.

 I've benefited from the entire Ruby ecosystem.

 Libraries and start-ups alike (alpha order, and apologies for inadvertent omissions):

-Last published almost 5 years ago by taqtiqa-mark.
+Last published over 5 years ago by taqtiqa-mark.